Contracts Continued: Section 19-22

 We discussed earlier that the seller needs to keep utilities on during the inspection process, but they also have to keep insurance on during the time period leading up to closing.
 If something happens to the property while it’s under contract, it is the seller’s responsibility to have the insurance to pay for it, to rebuild it, and to fix it.
 Technically the purchaser has the option to assume the proceeds of that insurance company and once they have closed they can fix it the way they want to.
 Some see this as an opportunity to remodel or fix things the way they want.
 There are exceptions to this; if the purchaser is the one who caused the problems then that purchaser is responsible for fixing them.
 If you are performing inspections and you’re the one who damages things, then you’re responsible.

-Click below to download the documents from this class
+Click to download

 Need more help with your contract?
 Call us at 256-427-2760.